-In the event of a situation that poses an immediate threat to members of the campus community, the campus has various systems in place for communicating information quickly.
-Some or all of these methods of communication may be activated in the event of an emergency.
+The University has various systems in place for communicating information quickly in the event of a situation that poses an immediate threat to members of the campus community.
+Some, or all, of these methods of communication may be activated in the event of an emergency.
 These methods of communications include the emergency campus siren and the mass notification systems Omnilert and Alertus, which may include SMS text messages, emails, Twitter posts, and Facebook posts.
-Verbal announcements within buildings, emergency sirens, fire alarms, and myUMBC posts may also be utilized.
+Verbal announcements within buildings, public address systems, fire alarms, and myUMBC posts may also be utilized.